sylvialane/sylvialane.github.io/index.md

 #### 🏳️‍⚧️🏳️‍⚧️ Come as you are 🏳️‍⚧️🏳️‍⚧️

 This will be a laid-back ceremony.

-Dess however you feel most comfortable
+Dress however you feel most comfortable.
 Jeans, princess dresses, Hawaiian shirts, suits, and fancy dresses are all welcome!

 <img src="/assets/images/MauiOverlookCropped.jpg" width="50%">